-HNA Group chairman Wang Jian dies in France after accident
+HNA Group chairman dies after fall while posing for photo in France

-Chairman of HNA Group Wang Jian dies in France after accident
+HNA Group chairman Wang Jian dies in 15-metre fall onto rocks while posing for a photo in France

+Police describe death as accidental, say businessman lost his balance while standing on a wall overlooking cliff

 Related topics